gregcope/espressoMartini/README.md

 # Process for two cocktails

+0. Make and chill expresso coffee well beforehand (it will take a while to cool!)
 1. Chill all ingredients beforehand
 2. Add two or three ice cubes in shacker
 3. Pour two double vodka shots